.

 The PNC process enables you to make your visits in nature more effective in filling the void from our thinking's 99 percent disconnection from nature.
 Documented medical science research demonstrates that connections with nature provide the following benefits:

-IMPROVEMENTS: People help rejuvenate and improve their lives by having a pet, going for a hike, keeping a garden, or vacationing in a beautiful place.
+People help rejuvenate and improve their lives by having a pet, going for a hike, keeping a garden, or vacationing in a beautiful place.

 Surgical patients have shorter hospitalizations, less need for pain medications, and fewer complaints about discomfort when they have hospital windows that overlook trees rather than brick walls.